New Zealand Wars (1840s–1870s)

 Te Ara: The Encyclopedia of New Zealand

-Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.
-If we scroll down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.
+Te Ara is an excellent starting point for all questions about Aotearoa New Zealand.
+If we look down to the bottom of the page, we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

-• Select War and Defence to find links to the New Zealand wars.
+• Select New Zealand wars.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
-This searching method is called “pearl growing” because you are picking up pieces of sand to make a beautiful pearl!

-NZHistory is a great website for information about New Zealand Aotearoa.
+NZ History is a great website for information about Aotearoa New Zealand.
 If we go all the way down the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

 Tips: A website’s address (URL) can give you a hint about how reliable it is.
 Look for addresses in the results that include .govt or .edu in the URL.
 These are quality sites from government or educational organisations.